andrew/ultimate-awesome/README.md

 - [awesome-chemical-data](https://github.com/neo-chem/awesome-chemical-data) - Curated list of known efforts in collecting and/or curating of chemical/materials data .
 - [awesome-assistivetech](https://github.com/openassistive/awesome-assistivetech) - A curated list of 😎 awesome assistive-technology frameworks to help you develop your AT tool/system.
 - [awesome-serbia](https://github.com/petarjs/awesome-serbia) - A curated list of things that show the awesome side of Serbia 😎 🇷🇸.
-- [awesome-phat-contracts](https://github.com/Phala-Network/awesome-phat-contracts) - A curated list of awesome projects and resources relating to Phat Contracts.
-- [awesome-duet-ai](https://github.com/rominirani/awesome-duet-ai) - A curated list of resources about all things Duet AI in Google Cloud. .
 - [awesome-llm](https://github.com/sanjibnarzary/awesome-llm) - Curated list of open source and openly accessible large language models.
+- [awesome-platform-engineering-tools](https://github.com/seifrajhi/awesome-platform-engineering-tools) - A curated list of Platform Engineering Tools.
 - [awesomefreqtrade](https://github.com/thinkong/awesomefreqtrade) - Collection of freqtrade stuff.
 - [awesome-laf](https://github.com/yuedanlabs/awesome-laf) - 😎 A curated list of awesome things related to Laf.
 - [awesome-gwent](https://github.com/zhouzi/awesome-gwent) - Awesome resources for GWENT®: The Witcher Card Game.